Edwin Stanton: War rages on

 Maj.
 Gen. Joseph Hooker replaced Burnside on January 26, 1863.
-Stanton did not much care for Hooker, who had loudly denounced Lincoln's administration, and had been insubordinate while serving under Burnside.
+Stanton did not much care for Hooker, who had loudly denounced Lincoln's administration and had been insubordinate while serving under Burnside.
 He would have preferred for Maj.
 Gen. William Rosecrans to head the army; Lincoln disregarded Stanton's opinion.
 As Thomas and Hyman tell it, Lincoln "chose Hooker because that general had a reputation as a fighter and stood higher in popular esteem at that moment than any other eastern general."
 Hooker spent considerable time strengthening the Army of the Potomac, especially regarding morale.
 Hooker's only major engagement with Lee's Army of Northern Virginia was the Battle of Chancellorsville in early May 1863.
 Lee had Thomas "Stonewall" Jackson engage Hooker's rearguard in a precipitous flanking maneuver.
-Stonewall Jackson's maneuver was skilfully employed, resulting a Confederate victory when the fighting ended on May 6, leaving 17,000 Union casualties.
+Stonewall Jackson's maneuver was skilfully employed, resulting in a Confederate victory when the fighting ended on May 6, leaving 17,000 Union casualties.

 Stanton's attempts to raise Northern spirits after the defeat were hampered by news that, under Hooker, the Army of the Potomac had become grossly undisciplined.
 Indeed, Hooker's headquarters were described as "combination of barroom and brothel."
 Stanton petitioned for liquor and women to be forbidden in Hooker's camps.
 Meanwhile, Lee was again pushing into the North.
 Lee's movements were wracking nerves in Washington by mid-June, more so when disturbing reports came from Hooker's subordinates, such as that of Brig.
 Gen. Marsena Patrick: "[Hooker] acts like a man without a plan, & is entirely at a loss what to do, or how to match the enemy, or counteract his movements."
 Furthermore, like McClellan, Hooker kept overestimating Lee's numbers, and said the Lincoln's administration did not have full confidence in him.
 Hooker resigned on June 27; Stanton and Lincoln decided that his replacement would be Maj.
 Gen. George Meade, who was appointed the following day.